Gems, Geology and Good Times: Make the Most of your Gemboree Visit

 The CN Rock Pile has a long history as a collecting site as it holds materials originally brought in for the building of the town’s railway station from the Golden-Keene Quarry.
 It’s the perfect spot to get started, suited for all ages and families, and to have fun exploring!
 The CN Rock Pile is on the Hastings Heritage Trail, located just across the road from the Town of Bancroft Municipal office.
 Head down the trail and it’s about 200 meters down on the left side.

-If you’re close by or in town for a longer stretch, don’t miss out on The Bancroft Gem & Mineral Club show on Sunday, July 27th, 2025, with exhibits, displays, demos and more.
+If you’re close by or in town for a longer stretch, don’t miss out on The 28th Annual Bancroft Gem & Mineral Club show on Sunday, July 26th, 2026, from 10am-4pm with exhibits, displays, demos and more.

 After you’ve finished up at the Gemboree, additional recreational geology activities or are all rocked out, here’s 3 other ways to spend your time.